Conbonbot/startup/README.md

 ### Design

+Here is a rough sketch of the application itself in the home page.
 ![Here is a rough sketch of the application itself in the home page.](image/README/example_home_page.png)

+And here is how the users connect with the backend server and the stock market API.
 ![And how the frontend connects with the backend](image/README/example_backend.png)

 ### Key Features